tstephen/knowprocess.com/wp-content/plugins/google-apps-login/readme.txt

 1. Follow the instructions from step 4 above

 Personalized instructions to configure the plugin by registering your site with Google Apps are linked from the WordPress admin panel once you have activated the plugin.
-For a (non-personalized) preview of these instructions please [click here](http://wp-glogin.com/installing-google-apps-login/basic-setup/).
+For a (non-personalized) preview of these instructions please [click here](https://wp-glogin.com/installing-google-apps-login/basic-setup/).

 == Changelog ==

+= 3.4.2 =

+Added missing alt attribute in image tag.
+Set httponly flag in cookie.
+Added custom text support for login with google button.

 = 3.4.1 =